 The stand-out feature to the rear is an LCD screen which displays the EQ settings.
 All settings are adjusted with the adjacent volume dial.
 A whopping 25 EQ presets are available to meet the requirements of all room types and treatments, including a bass-heavy setting for DJs who want to emulate the club environment.

-The I/O caters for balanced inputs only, with an XLR/TRS input combo jack.
-In short, they are not ideally suited to beginner setups as beginner DJ equipment typically does not have balanced outputs.
+The I/O caters for balanced inputs only, with an XLR and 1/4-inch input combo jack.
+That means you’ll probably need some sort of adaptor cable to use it with beginner DJ gear that’s got unbalanced RCA cables, but this isn’t a big issue.
 A universal IEC port powers each speaker, so no one should be caught short sourcing replacement cables if they are needed.

 The KRK Rokits are readily available in the highly imitated black and yellow colour scheme but can also be found in white and yellow.